Dr. Munson’s Performing Arts Competition

 - Vocal pieces may not be over 5 minutes.

 - Vocal participants must include a copy of their music with the registration form.
 Music turned in must have both music and lyrics.
-If a CD is used for accompaniment, please turn it in with the registration form.

 - Accompaniment time is included in the time limit.